- Language development begins early and involves mastering sounds.

 e.
 Trace the perimeter of the lips with the tongue without moving the jaw!
 Do it in both directions.

 To make it more fun you can use a mirror to see all of your funny faces!
-These movements will help your child strengthen her lips, cheeks, tongue, and jaw muscles.
+These movements will help your child strengthen their lips, cheeks, tongue, and jaw muscles.
 Other fun activities that involve oral motor exercise are: blowing bubbles, balloons, or whistles, and drinking through a straw.
 Besides helping with oral muscle strength, these exercises will also help your little one to have enough breath to say the sounds, words, and eventually sentences!